ajgifford/keepwatching-doc/README.md

 Content discovery hub for finding trending shows and movies or browsing by specific streaming services like Netflix, Disney+, and HBO Max.
 Offers filtering by content type, release timing (new, upcoming, expiring), and top-rated selections.

 ### [Search](./pages/search.md)
-Advanced search functionality for finding specific shows or movies with filters for premiere year, content type, and sorting options.
-Provides detailed search results with the ability to add content directly to your favorites.
+Advanced search functionality for finding specific shows, movies, or people (actors, directors, cast members) with filters for premiere year, content type, and sorting options.
+Features tabs for shows, movies and person search, with the ability to add content directly to your favorites and explore complete filmographies.

 ### [Manage Account](./pages/manageAccount.md)
 Account settings page for managing user profile, uploading profile images, creating/editing/deleting family profiles, and viewing detailed viewing statistics.
 Includes email verification status and the ability to set default profiles for quick access.